 - Surely, if the idea of conservation is to save the elephant species as a whole, then macro management by the hunting/killing of elephants as a convenience does not fit within any continent wide strategy/vision for conservation.

-President Masisi has stated that the people of Botswana will decide the fate of the ‘success’ of Botswana attracting too many migratory elephants – but it begs the question, if the elephants are migratory, why should Botswana alone decide the fate of the migratory elephants that have sought refuge on Botswana’s soil?
-There needs to be wider support to help solve the problems the elephants are causing, for the safety of Botswana’s population and for the African elephant species.
+President Masisi has stated that the people of Botswana will decide the fate of the ‘success’ of Botswana attracting too many migratory elephants – but it begs the question, if the elephants are migratory, why should Botswana alone decide (and fund potential solutions) the fate of the migratory elephants that have sought refuge on Botswana’s soil?
+There needs to be wider support [ie. from the Elephant Protection Initiative (EPI), of which Botswana is a key/founding member] to help solve the problems the elephants are causing, for the safety of Botswana’s population and for the African elephant species.